Conservation Foundation presents the artistry of Jean Blackburn

 Her work is held in public and private collections across the globe, including Whole Foods, Tropicana and Euro Disney in France.

-Blackburn holds an M.F.A. from the University of Oregon, a B.A. from the University of Florida and an A.S. in biological parks technology from State College of Florida, Gainesville.
+Blackburn holds an M.F.A. from the University of Oregon, a B.A. from the University of Florida and an A.S. in biological parks technology from State College of Florida.

 She has taught at Ringling College of Art and Design and New College and is a certified master gardener and master naturalist.
 Learn more at JeanBlackburn.com.